duke-git/lancet/README.md

-func Some(slice, function interface{}) bool //return true if any of the values in the list pass the predicate function, function signature should be func(index int, value interface{}) bool func StringSlice(slice interface{}) []string //convert value to string slice func Unique(slice interface{}) interface{} //remove duplicate elements in slice func Union(slices ...interface{}) interface{} //Union creates a slice of unique values, in order, from all given slices. using == for equality comparisons. func UpdateByIndex(slice interface{}, index int, value interface{}) (interface{}, error) //update the slice element at index. func Without(slice interface{}, values ...interface{}) interface{} //creates a slice excluding all given values func GroupBy(slice, function interface{}) (interface{}, interface{}) // groups slice into two categories
+func Some(slice, function interface{}) bool //return true if any of the values in the list pass the predicate function, function signature should be func(index int, value interface{}) bool func StringSlice(slice interface{}) []string //convert value to string slice func Unique(slice interface{}) interface{} //remove duplicate elements in slice func Union(slices ...interface{}) interface{} //Union creates a slice of unique values, in order, from all given slices. using == for equality comparisons func UpdateByIndex(slice interface{}, index int, value interface{}) (interface{}, error) //update the slice element at index. func Without(slice interface{}, values ...interface{}) interface{} //creates a slice excluding all given values func GroupBy(slice, function interface{}) (interface{}, interface{}) // groups slice into two categories